nfugal/bastion/README.md

 	git clone https://github.com/nfugal/bastion.git
 	docker build -t <fork-name-of-your-choice>/bastion bastion

-With that done, you can use the `docker run` command above.
+With that done, you can essentially use the `docker run` command above.

 ## Credits

 Thanks to [chentmin](https://github.com/chentmin/bastion) for the original work.
-My version relies heavily on theirs.
+My version relies heavily on their's.

 This bastion is based on [Alpine Linux v3](https://hub.docker.com/_/alpine/).